Add to your Claude Code skills

 Existing project, want the full setup?
 Adopt the configuration, plugin, and sync infrastructure without creating from the template. → Adopting into Existing Repositories

 Just want the skills?
-Install the kk plugin — all 10 skills, commands, and hooks in one command.
-No template needed. → Plugin-Only Setup
+Install the kk plugin — no template needed. → Plugin-Only Setup

 You don't need all servers to get started.
 Add them incrementally: